robolyst/osquant/content/papers/replicating-pandas-ewm-var/index.md

 This is where the bias was introduced.
 The mean ($\bar{X}$) of a small sample will be closer to those samples than the population's mean ($\mu$).

-Figure 1. shows an example with 100 random dots.
+Figure 1. shows an example with 100 random dots where the center/mean is 0.
 Five of these dots were selected randomly and their mean is shown with a black cross.
 The mean of these 5 samples is the closest point to these five samples.
-This means that the sample mean is closer than the population's mean.
+By definition, the sample mean is closer than the population's mean.
 Therefore:
 $$
 \frac{1}{n} \sum_i \left(X_i - \bar{X} \right)^2 \quad\lt\quad \frac{1}{n} \sum_i \left(X_i - \mu \right)^2
 $$
+Our estimator will underestimate the variance of $X$!

 {{<figure src="images/example.svg" title="Figure 1: Illustration of bias." width="medium">}}
 This is a plot of 100 random dots where the average is (0, 0).
 Five dots have been selected randomly and highlighted.
 The mean of these 5 random dots is shown with the black cross.